-- Going through at least one binging episode a week over a timespan of three months
+- Experiencing at least one binging episode a week for three months

-Sometimes, people who overeat for special occasions like a birthday or Thanksgiving, experience these symptoms.
-However, that does not mean that they have binge eating disorder.
-That’s why the symptom of going through at least one binging episode a week over a prolonged period plays a crucial role in one’s diagnosis.
+People who overeat for special occasions like birthdays or Thanksgiving may experience these symptoms temporarily.
+However, this factor doesn’t mean they’re living with an eating disorder.
+For this reason, going through at least one binging episode a week over a prolonged period plays a crucial role in the diagnosis.

 Mental Health Disorders That Can Accompany Binge Eating Disorder